India

 Located on the southern part of Asia, the terrain of the country is varied and often presents great challenges.
 The mountains of India are home to several elegant overnight facilities, boasting scenic views and fresh mountain air.

-Razdaan Pass is a high mountain pass at an elevation of 3.543m (11,624ft) above the sea level, located in Jammu and Kashmir, India.
+Razdan Pass is a high mountain pass at an elevation of 3,543m (11,624ft) above sea level, located in Jammu and Kashmir, India.
 It’s one of the scariest roads in the world.

-Located in Raigad district in the Indian state of Maharashtra, the road from Neral to Matheran is a very challenging drive.
+Located in the Raigad district of the Indian state of Maharashtra, the road from Neral to Matheran is a very challenging drive.
+People fear to drive on this road.

 Located in the Himalaya mountains in the north-eastern part of the Indian state of Himachal Pradesh, the Chicham Bridge is said to be the World's highest bridge from sea level at 4.037m (13,244ft).
 It’s one of the most spectacular bridges in the world.